armbian/documentation/docs/getting-started/armbian-vs-debian-and-ubuntu.md

 ### Kernel-first by design

 Armbian is a **kernel-first distribution**.
 Where general-purpose distributions treat the kernel as one interchangeable package and ship a single generic build, Armbian puts the **board's kernel at the centre of the project**: for most SBCs there is no ready mainline image, and where a generic kernel exists it often leaves accelerators, network, video or peripherals inactive.
 Armbian does **independent kernel development and maintenance with long-term support** across [many kernel families](../status/package-repository.md#kernel-families), owning the bootloader, device tree and board patches, and lets you switch between **vendor, current, edge and legacy** branches per board &mdash; see [Choosing an image](choosing-an-image.md#vendor-current-edge-or-legacy).
 The user space is deliberately kept as **stock Debian or Ubuntu** so the part that changes for your hardware &mdash; the kernel &mdash; is exactly the part Armbian engineers.

+### Wireless and networking that just work

+Many SBC and USB **Wi-Fi and Bluetooth** chips are not supported by the stock Debian or Ubuntu kernel &mdash; elsewhere you would track down an out-of-tree driver and rebuild it as a DKMS module on every kernel update.
+Armbian **builds a large set of these wireless drivers straight into its kernels**, keeps them **ported and aligned with each new kernel release**, and **tests them on real hardware** ([Wi-Fi performance](../status/wifi-performance.md)) &mdash; so an adapter that needs manual driver-building elsewhere simply works.
+Armbian also makes sure its kernels carry the **full networking feature set of a desktop-class distribution** &mdash; netfilter/NAT, bridging, VLANs, IP tunnels and policy routing &mdash; which the board's vendor or minimal SBC kernels frequently strip out, so an SBC can act as a router, gateway or VPN endpoint out of the box.

 ### Optimized before you even log in